clubajax/base-component/README.md

 Decide if you want to use ES6 (Chrome only) or ES5 (all browsers)

+If only targeting browsers with native elements, the polyfill is not necessary, and your `import` can be pointed to `src/BaseComponent`.
+Otherwise, your `import` should be pointed to `dist/BaseComponent`, which is transpiled to work with ES5.
+The polyfill includes the native-shim, which allows Chrome to work with the transpiled class.

 Q. **Uncaught TypeError: Failed to construct 'HTMLElement': Please use the 'new' operator, this DOM object constructor cannot be called as a function.**

-A. The webcomponents native-shim.js (in the custom elements polyfill) is missing.
+A. The web components native-shim.js (in the custom elements polyfill) is missing.
 Ensure that the shim is loading before any custom element code.

 Q. **Uncaught TypeError:Super expression must either be null or a function, not object**

 A. The class is not extending the class correctly.
-This is because of a typo, a bad class, or when importing, getting a wrapper around the object; ergo, instead of `extend MyClass`, do `extend MyClass.default`
+This is because of a typo, a bad class, or when importing, getting a wrapper around the object; ergo, instead of `extend MyClass`, you may have to do `extend MyClass.default` (although this is rare)

 Q. **Uncaught TypeError: Class constructor cannot be invoked without 'new'**